-The Weeknd's "Privilege" Lyrics Are Clearly About One Of His Exes & I'm Shook
+This Song On The Weeknd's New Album Is Clearly About One Of His Exes & I'm Shook

 The Weeknd finally released his new album on Friday, March 30, and if you haven't heard it yet, get ready to break out the tissues because it is deep.
 The Starboy singer isn't holding anything back on his latest album, My Dear Melancholy, and he's even spilling the tea about his past relationships.
 In "Privilege," he sings, "Enjoy your privileged life, Cause I'm not gonna hold you through the night."
 I'm shook — is he referring to Selena Gomez?
 Bella Hadid?
 Someone else?
 The Weeknd's "Privilege" lyrics are clearly about one of his exes, and I'm going to figure out which one even if it kills me.

 On the one hand, "Privilege" could definitely be another song on My Dear Melancholy dedicated to Selena Gomez.
 The Weeknd's new album dropped less than six months after Gomez reportedly broke up with him to go back to on-and-off ex Justin Bieber, so it's not surprising that the "Can't Feel My Face" singer would tap into that heartbreak in the studio.
 Throughout "Privilege" The Weeknd sings about helping someone through tough times:

 And I don't wanna hear that you are suffering.
 You are suffering no more.
 'Cause I held you down when you were suffering.
 You were suffering.
 Blues away, away away.
 I got two red pills to take the blues away, away, away.